 How To Plan the Perfect Date Night… Without Leaving the House

 When Marla Lawson and I worked together last summer to style this sweet in-home session, we couldn’t have ever dreamed that in less than a year, we would all be spending a lot more time at home than usual.
 Thankfully, we can all take some tips from this sweet and special session with Alice and Daniel, and maybe turn this time at home into a more intentional time to re-connect with the ones we love most.
-Here are a few of my favorite ideas for date nights, Stay At Home style!
+Here are a few of my favorite ideas for the perfect at home date night.

 Start With the Simple Things